WERZworld/TechnicalTestTasks/frontend/README.md

-# Simplified WERZ app
+# Simplified Community Admin app

 ## Brief explanation

 We want to implement a very simplified version of WERZ app to evaluate basic skills and ability to work with graphQL API.
-Designs can be found [here](https://www.figma.com/file/gnXvPeCsz5wZhrUCEKWomG/WERZ-Test-Task?node-id=1%3A674).
-Note that you can run a prototype in [this page](https://www.figma.com/file/gnXvPeCsz5wZhrUCEKWomG/WERZ-Test-Task?node-id=0%3A1)
+Designs can be found [here](https://www.figma.com/file/865BdldmrRAk8OLtrEZLFU/WERZ-take-home?type=design&node-id=1301-2&t=ayBW8HrrSQJydbcx-0).

 ## User stories